Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Introduction

-To resolve these issues, \textit{grid-forming} devices are envisioned to construct more reliable DVPP configurations which establish an independent voltage and frequency while providing dynamic grid support \cite{kenyon2020stability,kenyon2020grid}.
-In particular, given the voltage source behavior of grid-forming devices \cite{osmoseh2020}, corresponding DVPPs do not need a stiff grid to operate, and typically exhibit a faster response behavior, superior stability characteristics during faulty grid conditions, as well as black start capabilities \cite{rocabert2012control}.
-Nevertheless, future power systems are expected to contain a mixture of grid-following and grid-forming devices \cite{kenyon2020stability}, thus also raising the need for DVPPs that combine both types of device controls, which we referred to as \textit{hybrid DVPPs}.
-To the best of our knowledge, neither a grid-forming nor a hybrid DVPP control design approach has been proposed thus far.
+In the course of future power systems to more and more incorporate grid-forming DERs \cite{milano2018foundations,paolone2020fundamentals,lasseter2019grid}, we resolve these issues by envisioning \textit{grid-forming} DERs to construct more reliable DVPP configurations, which establish an independent frequency and voltage magnitude while providing dynamic grid support {(\cref{fig:gform_DVPP_PCC})}\cite{kenyon2020stability,kenyon2020grid}.
+In particular, given the voltage source behavior of grid-forming DERs \cite{osmoseh2020}, corresponding DVPPs {composed of grid-forming DERs} do not need a stiff grid to operate, and typically exhibit a grid-friendly response behavior, superior stability characteristics under weak grid conditions, as well as black start capabilities \cite{rocabert2012control}.
+Beyond that, the practical relevance of grid-forming DVPPs is also supported by future grid-code specifications which are envisioned to require enough grid-forming assets that impose an independent frequency and voltage magnitude while providing dynamic grid-support\cite{osmoseh2020,entso2021grid}.
+Nevertheless, considering the imminent transition to future power systems, they are expected to contain a mixture of grid-following and grid-forming DERs \cite{kenyon2020stability}, thus also raising the need for DVPPs that combine both types of DER controls, which we refer to as \textit{hybrid DVPPs}.